As tempting as it is to start a blog, there is a lot more to it than

 comment (spam) as soon as possible, or let it stand on its own lack of

-• Remove spam as soon as you can.
+merits (flaming) unless you have a witty and kind response. - Remove spam as soon as you can.
 It looks unprofessional.
 Invest in a

 way of keeping spam off - there are plenty of programs available.
 Find